Where can I find a list of Canvas terminology?

 Groups is a link in the Global Navigation Menu.

-The Math Editor is a Latex-compatible toolbar that makes it easy for instructors to write math expressions and equations.
+The Math Editor is a Latex-compatible toolbar in the Rich Content Editor that makes it easy for instructors to write math expressions and equations.
 Instructors and students can use the Math Editor when creating and taking quizzes.

 Modules is a tool that can unify all course content into structural components.
 Module content can be grouped by week, topic, or day.
 Modules can be set up to require students to complete materials in a sequential fashion.